1993 - Out On Bail

 • Samples :

-• 1993/06 (?) - 11/01 (new mix).
-The original version intended to be in Mr Middle Finger (maybe even initially for Do U Luv The Thug Life ?) is said produced by Stretch.
-Maybe there is another unleaked version, maybe a solo version (what could explain the difference of quality we have between 2Pac and Stretch vocals in some leaked versions).
+• 1993/06 (?) - 11 (?) (new mix ?).
+The original was intended to be in Mr Middle Finger (maybe even initially in Do U Luv The Thug Life ?) and was said produced by Stretch.
+Maybe there is another unleaked version, maybe a solo version...

 • Samples :

-13. Thugs Get Lonely Too (Lil Thing Version) feat.
-Rated R & Macadoshis (chorus) / Stretch - SNIPPET x2 / joehaindl REMAKE
+14. Thugs Get Lonely Too (Gigolos Remix) feat.
+Rated R & Macadoshis (chorus) / Stretch REMIXED By Frank Starchak (?)

 • Samples :